 Once the review is sent live, we then send a copy of the review to the previously mentioned sources to use.

 What we don’t do is send reviews back to sources early for approval.
 Everything you see and read will remain untouched once the review goes live.
-Any firm which requests that we supply reviews for administration before release will be blacklisted from future reviews.
 We work hard to keep our independence, and having our content edited or altered before release is something we don’t believe in.

 If we happen to alter a review due to patches or various other reason, there will be a notice of alternation of the review in question.

 Just like you, we have our own opinions on the titles you’re reading into.
-Not everyone has the same tastes and the reviews are our own opinions.
-You don’t have to like what we have to say, which is fine.
+Not everyone has the same tastes and the reviewers have their own opinions.
+You don’t have to like what we have to say.
 You’re welcome to your opinions, just as we are to ours.

-This is almost impossible to answer as it depends on the game, the type of guide and the information needed to complete the guide.
-Some guides take a few hours, some take a few weeks.
-But it all depends on the information going in, if there are videos, and other general production related tasks.
-Once a guide is complete, that guide will then be reviewed and appear on the site within 24 hours of completion.
+Some guides take a few hours, where as others take a few weeks.
+It all depends on the information going in, if there are videos.
+Once a guide is complete it will then be reviewed and appear on the site within 24 hours of completion.

 If there are mistakes or issues with a guide, you can e-mail us via the contact page.
 We don’t always catch every mistake, we’re only human.
 But if you do spot something please let us know so we can correct the issue.